wangrqw/5559CHNMUS/README.md

 ```
 ## Model
 For a sequence-to-sequence autoencoder, one popular idea is the fully-dense neural network, where the encoder part has several dense layers to reduce the dimensionality of the sequence, while the decoder part consists of several other dense layers to reconstruct the sequence.
 The dimension-reduced vector from the output of the encoder can be considered as an embedding of the whole sequence.

 Another popular idea is the LSTM-based autoencoder, where the encoder has several LSTM layers and the hidden state of the last unit of the top LSTM layer is considered to be the ‘embedding’ and sent to the decoder.
 The decoder part is also some LSTM layers that take the ‘embedding’ as the input (or take both the ‘embedding’ and the shifted original sequence together as the input) and reconstruct the input sequence.

-Both models have been explored by our teammate Rachel in her previous works.
+Both models have been explored by our teammate Rachel and her collaborators in the previous works.
 In this work, we proposed to use a hybrid autoencoder and tried to see if any improvement might be achieved.

 The hybrid network still follows a standard encoder-decoder structure, where the encoder part consists of several *LSTM layers* (which is identical to the encoder in LSTM-based autoencoders) and the decoder part borrows ideas from the *Wavenet* (a network similar to PixelCNN that we have presented in the class).
 The hidden state (a vector) of the last LSTM unit in the top LSTM layer of the encoder can be considered as the “embedding” of the input music sequence.
 And it will be fed into the decoder as an additional input (in addition to the input sequence) that the decoder (Wavenet) can condition on.
 Assumably, the “embedding” should encode features of the music sequence.

 <img src='figure/WaveNetStructure.png'>